saakaifoundry/oddworks-android-sdk/README.md

     />
 ```

-In additon to the strings, the view's style can be overridden via `@style/AppTheme`
+In addition to the strings, the view's style can be overridden via `@style/AppTheme`

 #### Handling Accounts